 The Market for Medical Education

-The global market for medical education is however different from other markets and is more attractive than other careers around the globe.
-Therefore, demands for more medical education spaces are increased with the passage of time and have largely exceeded the available number of spaces.
-It is perceived that the medical education sector is more likely to emerge at a fast speed in the next years as reports predict that the medical education sector will grow at the pace of 4.30 percent by the end of 2025.
-It is likely to hope that the shortage of the available spaces in the medical education market would be resolved if the supply of spaces increases.
-One of the major initiatives through which the medical education market can cope with the problem of fewer available spaces is through the higher tuition as it would aid medical educational schools with a financial incentive to raise the funds for increasing the number of medical spaces.
-Moreover, this initiative will help the existing number of spaces to invest effectively in faculty and the facilities so that the administration can accommodate a large number of enrollments.
-The reason behind rising the tuition to eliminate the shortage of spaces is that medical schools lack financial incentives to expand as they only have finance for their operating expenses.
-Therefore they do nothing to alleviate the shortage which results in the permanent shortage of the spaces and it becomes a far more serious situation due to higher demand (Feldstein, 2015).
+The global market for medical education is, however, different from other markets and is more attractive than other careers around the globe.
+Therefore, demands for more medical education spaces have increased with the passage of time and have largely exceeded the available number of spaces.
+It is perceived that the medical education sector is more likely to emerge at a fast speed in the next years, as reports predict that the medical education sector will grow at the pace of 4.30 per cent by the end of 2025.
+It is likely that the shortage of available spaces in the medical education market will be resolved if the supply of spaces increases.
+One of the major initiatives through which the medical education market can cope with the problem of fewer available spaces is higher tuition, as it would aid medical and educational schools with a financial incentive to raise funds for increasing the number of medical spaces.
+Moreover, this initiative will help the existing number of spaces to invest effectively in faculty and facilities so that the administration can accommodate a large number of enrollments.
+The reason behind the increase in tuition to eliminate the shortage of spaces is that medical schools lack financial incentives to expand as they only have finances for their operating expenses.
+Therefore, they do nothing to alleviate the shortage, which results in the permanent shortage of space, and it becomes a far more serious situation due to higher demand (Feldstein, 2015).

 Recommendations for the Current Medical Education System

 Without financial incentives, no industry or business can ever excel in the global market.
-Similarly, the not-for-profit education sector of healthcare instead of relying on unimplemented innumerable commissions should propose some reforms to meet the increasing demands of the student.
-To contribute to the fast emerging global medical education market, three recommendations as Feldstein (2015) suggested should be considered for the quality assurance of the current medical education system.
+Similarly, the not-for-profit education sector of healthcare, instead of relying on innumerable unimplemented commissions, should propose some reforms to meet the increasing demands of the students.
+To contribute to the fast-emerging global medical education market, three recommendations, as Feldstein (2015) suggested, should be considered for the quality assurance of the current medical education system.

 Ease the Entry Requirements for Starting New Medical Education Spaces